 STUDY ABROAD: Your second or third years are ideal for semester-long or short-term (January) international programs.

 Years 3 & 4

-At the end of your sophomore year, you’ll declare a business major.
-As a junior and senior, you’ll take courses specific to your chosen concentration as well as business electives.
-And, if you choose to study abroad, you’ll likely do so sometime during year 3 or 4.
+As a junior and senior, you’ll take upper-level specialized courses specific to your chosen major, as well as business electives.

-In addition to your major courses, you’ll also take courses in the St. Thomas Core Curriculum throughout your four years.
+In addition to your major courses, you’ll also take interdisciplinary liberal arts courses in the St. Thomas Core Curriculum throughout your four years.

-Students who complete this coursework receive a Bachelor of Arts in Business Administration with a concentration in Business Communication.
+Students who complete the required coursework receive a of Bachelor of Science in Business Administration with a major in Business Communication.